How to use the Digital Marketplace to find cloud technology and specialist services for digital projects.

 You can find:

 cloud services (for example content delivery networks or accounting software) through the G-Cloud framework

 digital outcomes, digital specialists and user research services through the Digital Outcomes and Specialists framework

-physical datacentre space for services that can’t be migrated to the cloud through the Crown Hosting Data Centres framework
+physical datacentre space for services through the Crown Hosting Data Centres framework

 Buying services through frameworks means you can save on the time and cost of entering into individual procurement contracts.

 All public sector organisations, including agencies and arm’s length bodies, can use the Digital Marketplace.
-Check the list of approved organisations to see if you’re eligible.
+Check the customer unique reference number (URN) list to see if you’re eligible.

 Digital Marketplace services

-There are over 21,000 cloud-based services on the Digital Marketplace, split into 4 categories:
+There are around 20,000 cloud services on the Digital Marketplace, split into 3 categories:

-- Infrastructure as a Service (IaaS), for example content delivery networks or hosting
+- cloud hosting, for example content delivery networks or load balancing services

-- Software as a Service (SaaS), for example accounting tools or customer service management software
+- cloud software, for example accounting tools or customer service management software

 Digital specialist services

 More than 1,000 suppliers provide digital specialist services, including:

 - digital outcomes, for example a booking system or an accessibility audit

 - digital specialists, for example product managers or developers

 - user research studios